barnagoz/justsalt/README.md

-# Justsalt
+# Justsalt ⚠️ Deprecated

-This is the official Justsalt monorepo.
+A recipe sharing site made from scratch.

+> **Warning ⚠️**
+> This app is deprecated.
+Now is just an archive.
+> Lot of security warnings, recommended npm update, when used.

 ## What's inside?